Apache Kafka

 Apache Kafka is an open-source distributed event streaming platform which is optimized for ingesting and transforming real-time streaming data.
 By combining messaging, storage, and stream processing, it allows you to store and analyze historical and real-time data.

-Why Kafka Matters
+Why Kafka matters

 The platform is typically used to build real-time streaming data pipelines that support streaming analytics and mission-critical use cases with guaranteed ordering, no message loss, and exactly-once processing.